-Yuan Shi Kai has requested that Tuesday's Election Indicate Stendy Trend Towards Demucracy.
-WHAT THE BALLOTS SAY Democrats Sweep Kentucky, Winaing Her Back From the Republi- rese press at Pekin is a notable sign Hold Masschusetts in Line, Monday publish with the greatest of But Make Loses in New York and New Jersey-Some Other Results.
-Elections were held Tuesday in Shanghaj outbreaks. many cities and States throughout the country, showing varying results, tion there is increased animosity with little indication of a widespread toward the Manchus.
-It is suspected wave, of public sentiment.
-On the that the regent's brother, Prince Tai whole the advantages are with the Suan, has left the country, as he has Democrats, whose guins are greater not been seen for three days.
-He obthan their losses.
-We present below tained the month's leave from his some of the results of the battle of post as acting minister of the navy. ballots: Comes Back to Fold.
+Tin anday's Election Indicate Steady Trend Towards Democracy.
+WHAT THE BALLOTS SAY Lemocrats Sweep Kentucky, Winning Her Back From the Republi- nese press at Pekin is a notable sign cans-Hold Masachusetts in Line, Monday publish with the greatest of But Make Loses in New York and New Jersey-Some Other Results.
+Elections were held Tuesday in Shanghai outbreaks. many cities and States throughout the country, showing varying results, tion there is increased animosity cotton required by the principal forwith little indication of a widespread toward the Manchus.
+It is suspected eign countries for manufacturing purwave of public sentiment.
+On the that the regent's brother, Prince Tai whole the advantages are with the Suan, has left the country, as he has September 1, 1912, place the amount Democrats, whose gains are greater not been seen for three days.
+He ob- at 12,518,112 bales of 500 pounds than their losses.
+We present below tained the month's leave from his each. some of the results of the battle of post as acting minister of the navy. ballots: Comes Back to Fold.